aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/vsphere.md

 ### clusterNetwork.pods.cidrBlocks[0] (required)
 Subnet used by pods in CIDR notation.
 Please note that only 1 custom pods CIDR block specification is permitted.
+This CIDR block should not conflict with the network subnet range selected for the VMs.

 ### clusterNetwork.services.cidrBlocks[0] (required)
 Subnet used by services in CIDR notation.
 Please note that only 1 custom services CIDR block specification is permitted.
+This CIDR block should not conflict with the network subnet range selected for the VMs.

 ### clusterNetwork.dns.resolvConf.path (optional)
 Path to the file with a custom DNS resolver configuration.